jacobamaier/jacobamaier.github.io/essays/AIReflection.md

 # Introduction

 The landscape of education, particularly within Software Engineering (SE), is undergoing a fundamental shift.
-In my Software Engineering class, ICS 314, we transitioned from "writing code" to "engineering systems".
+In my Software Engineering class, ICS 314, we transitioned from writing code to engineering systems.
 When that happened, Artificial Intelligence moved from a futuristic novelty to a daily collaborator.
 Throughout this course, I have integrated tools like Claude, GitHub Copilot, and Gemini into my workflow.
 However, rather than simply being a "cheat code", these tools served as a bridge between abstract architectural concepts and the granular syntax of frameworks like React, Bootstrap, and Nextjs.

 # My experience with AI